Readit News logoReadit News

 Deleted Comment

-bearjaws · 6 months ago
+bearjaws · a year ago

 No background play is absurd, they definitely have the tech already to distinguish between music and regular content.